khsaad04/dotfiles-archlinux/README.md

 ```

 ## Finishing touches
 Disable any desktop managers if you have them since it's not required for this rice.
 Just login to your user account and sway will be executed automatically by fish.
-But for that we need to use fish as our login shell.
+But first we need to set fish as our login shell.

 ```sh
 chsh -s /bin/fish